Dubai Mall: Hysteria

-Hysteria is a haunted house.
-It is decorated with special effects, fog lights, and strobe lights.
+Hysteria is a haunted house that is decorated with special effects, fog lights, and strobe lights.
 The story of Hysteria revolves around a family whose child mysteriously disappeared.
-They believe that the guest knows where their child is, so they attempt to kidnap the guest or guests and subject them to a terrifying experience.
+They believe that the guest knows where their child is, so they attempt to kidnap the guest or guests.

 Dubai Dino

-Dubai Dino is genuine fossil of Diplodocus, a large, long-necked dinosaur.
+Dubai Dino is an actual fossil of Diplodocus.
 The total measurement of the Dino is over 7 m in height, and 24 m in length.

 Dubai Creek Tower Replica

 The Dubai Mall's Grand Atrium is home to a replica of the Dubai Creek Tower, which is currently under construction.
-The model gives a 3D rendition of the completed tower's architecture and grandeur.
+The model will give a 3D rendition of the completed tower's architecture.

 KidZania

 KidZania is an interactive children-sized edutainment theme park.
+Kidzania is a 7,000m² scaled replica of Dubai that combines entertainment and education, with over 70 real-life activities for children aged 4–16.
+Children can learn about different jobs through role-play.